asjad99/asjad99/README.md

 I am a lifelong learner, striving to master the art of the following:

 - Building High-Performance Technology Organizations
-- Intelligent Software Design and Construction
 - Product Management of Data Products
+- Design and Construction of Intelligent Systems

 ----